Assembly and Tree Installation

-Step 11: Companion App Checks (For GSM and Satellite Guardians)
+Step 11: Guardian App Checks (For GSM and Satellite Guardians)

-Firstly, open the companion app and you will see a map of your location with a big green plus button at the bottom.
+Firstly, open the Guardian app and you will see a map of your location with a big green plus button at the bottom.
 Select the green plus button and chose Guardian.

-On the Companion App, check that you can see and connect to the device.
+On the Guardian App, check that you can see and connect to the device.

-Open the Companion App on your Android phone.
+Open the Guardian App on your Android phone and click on connect to guardian on deployment screen.
 Select the Guardian you and press 'connect'.
 Then you will see the Guardian set up Checklist.
 If you do not see the Guardian appear when initially searching then you have forgotten to turn it on.
 If the Guardian is turned 'on' then it may be ill functioning and shouldn't be installed.

 Figure 37 - Choosing the Guardian to Connect to

 Figure 38 - The Companion app Guardian Checklist